-Network ingress filtering [16] is a mechanism that prevents an AS, where the mechanism is deployed, from being used to stage IP spoofing based attacks against host(s) in a different AS.
+4) Network Ingress Filtering: Network ingress filtering [16] is a mechanism that prevents an AS, where the mechanism is deployed, from being used to stage IP spoofing based attacks against host(s) in a different AS.
 It is reasonable to assume that ASes that deploy IDPFs, being security conscious and network-savvy, will also implement ingress filtering.
 However, this cannot always taken to be the case, and towards the end of this section, we discuss the case when ingress filtering is not deployed anywhere.

-6.5 Results of Performance Studies
+E. Results of Performance Studies

-The studies are performed with the Distributed Packet Filtering (dpf) simulation tool [32].
-We extended dpf to support our own filter construction based on BGP updates and to deal with overlapping prefixes.
-Before we describe the simulation results in detail, we briefly summarize the salient findings.
+The studies are performed with the Distributed Packet Filtering (dpf) simulation tool [29].
+We extended dpf to support our own filter construction based on BGP updates.
+Before we describe the simulation results in detail, we briefly summarize the salient findings [15].

-• Although it is difficult to completely protect networks from spoofing-based DDoS attacks (unless filters are near-universally deployed by ASes on the Internet), IDPFs can significantly limit the spoofing capability of an attacker.
-For example, with the VC IDPF coverage, an attacker in more than 80% of ASes cannot successfully launch any spoofing-based attack on the Internet (assuming no overlapping prefixes are announced).
-Moreover, with the same configuration, the AS under attack can localize the true origin of an attack packet to be within 28 ASes, therefore, greatly reducing the effort of IP traceback.
+- Although it is difficult to completely protect networks from spoofing-based DDoS attacks (unless filters are near-universally deployed by ASes on the Internet), IDPFs can significantly limit the spoofing capability of an attacker.
+For example, with VC IDPF coverage, an attacker in more than 80% of ASes cannot successfully launch any spoofing-based attack on the Internet.
+Moreover, with the same configuration, the AS under attack can localize the true origin of an attack packet to be within 28 ASes, therefore, greatly reducing the effort of IP traceback. - Network ingress filtering [16] helps improve the performance of IDPFs.
+However, even without network ingress filtering being deployed in any ASes, an attacker still cannot launch any spoofing-based attacks from within more than 60% of ASes.
+Moreover, the AS under attack